pchaubal/Epidemic_nbody/README.md

 * Social distancing and hygiene on individual basis.
 Does social distance and hygiene prove advantageous on individual basis?
 * Implement quarantine only if a person is detected positive.
 The probability of a person being detected depends upon symptoms and symptoms are related to severity.
 * Relate the severity of disease with demographic information.

-**Bonus challenge: Change marker to James Paynter's face when infected**